jun311k/SparseTransformerArchitecture/README.md

 - `--window_size`: Size of the local attention window for strided/fixed masks (default: 32)
 - `--stride`: Stride for strided attention (default: 32)
 - `--file`: Enable file output for results (optional)
+- `--read_limit`: Limit the sum of unique rows and columns for point calculation (default: 1000)

 **Example Usage:**

 ```bash
 python mask_resource_calculator.py --mask_size 1024 --num_multiplications 64 --file
 ```
-This command will calculate and print the resource requirements for a normal mask and save the detailed points to a file named `generated/normal_mask_64.txt`.
+This command will calculate and print the Temp Buffer's resource requirements for a normal mask and save the detailed points to a file named `generated/normal_mask_64_read_limit_1024.txt`.

 ## Color Mapping